 In ancient Rome, radiant heating technology was created in part due to their large system of aqueducts and public baths.
 First used to heat the floor and later walls, combustible gases were passed through a hollow space called the hypocaust to heat both public baths and upper-class homes.
 Eventually, floor ducts and flues were added to this system, but the technology was lost with the fall of the Roman Empire.

 A fireplace was the primary source of indoor heating until the 17th century when stoves became a safer and more efficient alternative.
-Wood was the fuel for both fireplaces and stoves until 1885, when the use of coal became widespread.
+Wood was the fuel for both fireplaces and stoves until 1885 when the use of coal became widespread.
+But when was heating invented for homes?

 In 1883, Thomas Edison invented the electric heater.
 The 1800s also saw the advent of steam heating and the first radiator out of Russia.
 The Industrial Revolution made manufacturing of various heating options much more common for European and American homes.